tariktunahanakan/vagrant-flask-dev/README.md

 ### Created a development environment by using Vagrant.
 1. Vagrant is creating a VM on Virtual Box, `hashicorp/bionic64` is the base image of the VM.
 2. It's installing docker for us and pulling images I specified.
-3. After change in local we need to run bash.sh script.It's push to Github repository.
+3. After change in local we need to run bash.sh script.The commit is created and pushed to the github repository.
 4. When the repository is committed, a new image will be pushed to docker hub (this is what .github/workflows/docker-publish.yml does)
-5. While it waits 25 seconds and creates the new vagrant environment
+5. Waits for 25 seconds destroys the old environment and then creates the new environment
+6. Connects to the machine
 -----
 ### Solved CI/CD part with Github Actions.
 1. When the repo received new commit, new image is building in actions.